Steve Shepherd: Biography

-Shepherd was born on October 10, 1950 in New York City, New York.
+Shepherd was born on October 10, 1950, in New York City, New York.
 He later moved to Lake Worth and West Palm Beach, Florida.
-Steve passed away on May 12th 2021 due to injuries sustained in an accident in November 2020.
+Steve died on May 12, 2021, due to injuries sustained in an accident in November 2020.

 He studied karate with Mark Herman and Paul Anselmo, earning his black belt in Shotokan-Goju karate, before turning to the pro-kickboxing ring in early 1975.

 Shepherd opened his own karate school in West Palm Beach and also began promoting kickboxing matches.
 He maintained both ventures throughout his world championship career.
 After retiring from the ring, he trained, managed and promoted over 200 state, golden gloves national and world champions; both amateur and professional.
 He also ran Shepherd's Boxing & Kickboxing Center for over 25 years which became a favorite South Florida training facility for a multitude of popular champions: Don "The Dragon" Wilson, Bill “Superfoot” Wallace, Oscar De La Hoya, Zab Judah, Michael Moorer, Kassim Ouma and others.

 In 1979, he founded Ringstar Promotions for his live event business (1979-1999), Ringstar Products for his kickboxing equipment and, in 2009, ArmorFit for his mixed martial arts equipment business.